xiota/geany-preview/docs/CQA.md

 > Will Preview become part of geany-plugins?

-I currently do not intend to submit this plugin to geany-plugins because doing so would limit my ability to add features and fix bugs.
-Of course, this is open source, so they are free to make a copy.
+I may consider submitting it in the future.
+The main concern I have is that doing so would limit my ability to add features and fix bugs.

 ## Usage